openstack/freezer/README.rst

 =======
 Freezer
 =======

-Freezer is a Python tool that helps you to automate the data backup and restore process.
+Freezer is a Backup Restore DR as a Service platform that helps you to automate the data backup and restore process.

 The following features are available:

--  Backup your filesystem using snapshot to swift
+-  Backup your filesystem using point in time snapshot
 -  Strong encryption supported: AES-256-CFB
 -  Backup your file system tree directly (without volume snapshot)
 -  Backup your journaled MongoDB directory tree using lvm snap to swift
 -  Backup MySQL DB with lvm snapshot
--  Restore your data automatically from Swift to your file system
+-  Restore your data from a specific date automatically to your file system
 -  Low storage consumption as the backup are uploaded as a stream
--  Flexible Incremental backup policy
+-  Flexible backup policy (incremental and differential)
--  Data is archived in GNU Tar format
+-  Data is archived in GNU Tar format for file based incremental
--  Data compression with gzip
+-  Multiple compression algorithm support (zlib, bzip2, xz)
 -  Remove old backup automatically according the provided parameters
+-  Multiple storage media support (Swift, local file system, ssh)
+-  Flush kernel buffered memory to disk
+-  Multi platform (Linux, Windows, \*BSD, OSX)
+-  Manage multiple jobs (i.e. multiple backups on the same node)
+-  Synchronize backups and restore on multiple nodes
+-  Web user interface integrated with OpenStack Horizon
+-  Can execute scripts/commands before or after a job execution

 Requirements
 ============

--  OpenStack Swift Account (Auth V2 used)
+-  OpenStack Swift Account (optional)
 -  python
 -  GNU Tar >= 1.26
--  gzip
+-  gzip, bzip2, xz
 -  OpenSSL
 -  python-swiftclient
 -  python-keystoneclient